 Automation in software testing is incomplete without a key requirement of any Agile software development requirement – collaboration.
 Testing & QA teams will need to keep a tab on test tasks that are of repetitive nature to decide the requirements related to Agile.
 Similarly, developers take care of functional test automation to ensure monitoring while the development of the feature is in progress.

 Making Test Automation Effective

 Automation testing, although sounds promising, comes with its own set of challenges to consider.
-It is imperative that automated testing is applied after appropriate planning & justification of corresponding business case.
+It is imperative that automated testing is applied after appropriate planning & justification of the corresponding business case.
 Developer connect is also vital for the QA team to keep an eye on what is happening with features & functionalities as the lifecycle progresses.
-Assurance team needs to remain in syc with all key changes within the framework or architecture, whether it is platform migration or potential bugs that could be introduced due to configuration changes or infrastructure challenges.
+The assurance team needs to remain in sync with all key changes within the framework or architecture, whether it is platform migration or potential bugs that could be introduced due to configuration changes or infrastructure challenges.

 Aspects that go a long way in making automated testing effective for an enterprise deserve exploration.

 Automated testing should be planned so as to run in sync with actual development to eliminate possible delays.
 Agile development is and will continue to remain a mix of sprints & iterations.
 Time allocation for assurance is a critical aspect that the QA team should consider, and identify testing mechanisms that are efficient & cover all requirements.

 Appropriate time allocation will also ensure product quality.
 In a dynamic environment, finishing sprints on time is an imperative aspect, but if quality benchmarks are not met, it results in rework & increased effort.
 Hence, deciding the time to leverage automated QA & testing methods is a vital aspect in the agile software development & testing cycle.